 To help expand our treatment, we offer support groups for patients and caregivers.
 These groups allow our patients to share experiences with others with common challenges, explore resources, encourage one another, and learn how to best navigate their circumstances.

-Lafayette Regional Rehabilitation Hospital offers a Stroke Support Group, providing resources and assistance to stroke survivors, their family members, and caregivers.
+Lafayette Regional Rehabilitation Hospital offers a Stroke Support Group and an Amputee Support Group, providing resources and assistance to patients, their family members, and caregivers.

 For more information, email us.